DFerrari13/SmartFall-Multi-Model-Watch/README.md

 ## 🚀 Overview

 <p align="center"> <img src="images/smartfall_ecosystem.png" alt="SmartFall Ecosystem Diagram" width="550"/> </p>

-**SmartFall** is a dual-component Android system designed for real-time fall detection, on-device machine learning, and personalized health monitoring using wearable IMU sensors.
+**SmartFall** is an Android-based system for real-time fall detection and personalized health monitoring, powered by on-device machine learning using wearable IMU sensors.
+The <b>smartwatch/wear</b> independently handles sensing, inference, labeling, and communication, while the <b>smartphone/app</b> serves only for initial user registration and configuration.

+<a name="key_features"></a>
 ### 🧠 Key Features

-- Modular System: Includes both a phone controller app and a WearOS smartwatch app.
+- **Smartwatch-Centric Architecture**: All core functionalities, including sensor recording, real-time prediction, user prompting, and data preparation, are handled directly on the WearOS watch.
+- **Minimal Phone Involvement**: The phone is only used to register the user and remotely activate or configure data recording on the watch via BLE.
-- On-Watch Intelligence: Real-time fall detection powered by TensorFlow Lite models.
+- **On-Watch Intelligence**: Real-time fall detection runs locally using TensorFlow Lite models without needing cloud connectivity.
-- Data Labeling & Logging: Prompts users for ground-truth labels after suspicious events.
+- **User-Guided Labeling**: The watch prompts the user after a detected event to confirm and label it, enabling personalized learning.
+- **End-to-End Data Pipeline**: Labeled data is organized and transmitted from the watch over WiFi for storage and retraining.
-- Model Personalization: Labeled data is analyzed, used to re-train models, and synced back for personalized inference.
+- **Personalized Model Updates**: External infrastructure analyzes uploaded data, retrains the model, and syncs it back to the watch for personalized inference.
-- Seamless Communication: BLE for phone-watch pairing, WiFi and PHP tunnel for syncing with Couchbase DB.

 > 📘 **Refer to** the full technical documentation [smartfall_ecosystem_2025.pdf](pdfs/smartfall_ecosystem_2025.pdf) for:
 > - System installation and setup